-In the late 80’s and early 90’s, the endocannabinoid system was discovered by researchers who were studying tetrahydrocannabinol, or THC.
+In the late ’80s and early ’90s, the endocannabinoid system was discovered by researchers who were studying tetrahydrocannabinol (THC).
 While roughly 30+ years have passed since this discovery, there is still limited information about exactly how the endocannabinoid system works and what it does.
-What is known, however, is that the endocannabinoid system plays a vital role in homeostasis, which is a term used to describe the body maintaining a stable equilibrium.
-The endocannabinoid system is responsible for aiding in the proper functioning of several systems in the body, including the following:
+What is known, however, is that the endocannabinoid system plays a vital role in homeostasis.
+Homeostasis is a term used to describe the body maintaining stable equilibrium.
+For the body to function correctly, cells need to be in exactly the right condition.
+The endocannabinoid system plays a role in keeping cells in this ideal zone.
+It is responsible for aiding in the proper functioning of several systems in the body, including the following:

 - Reproduction and fertility

 - Skin and nerve function

 - Immune system responses